-Each filing period, you’ll see a small number of tasks in your Client Portal.
-These help us prepare and submit your VAT returns accurately and on time.
+Each filing period, you’ll complete a small number of tasks in your Client Portal to help us prepare and submit your VAT returns accurately and on time.
 Not every task will appear every period.

 Task 1: Sales Data

-This task is about telling us where and how you’ve made sales.
+This step is about telling us where and how you’ve made sales.

-If you only sell on Amazon and your Amazon API is connected, you usually won’t need to upload anything.
-Just confirm this in the task.
+If you only sell on Amazon and your Amazon API is connected, you usually won’t need to upload anything—just confirm this within the task.

 If you sell outside Amazon, or don’t have an API connection, you’ll need to upload your sales data.
 You can do this in two ways:

-This is best if you have a high volume of sales or are unsure which country a sale should be declared in.
-You can also include stock movements (goods moved between countries with no sale).
+Best if you have a high volume of sales or are unsure which country a sale should be declared in.
+You can also include stock movements (goods moved between countries with no sale). - Upload data manually

 Shopify stores

-Task 3: Input Data (Purchases, Imports, Stock Movements)
+Task 2: Invoices (Input Data – Purchases, Imports, Stock Movements)

-If you had no purchases, imports, or stock movements in the period, you can select “No”.
+If you had no purchases, imports, or stock movements during the period, simply select “No”.

 If you did, upload documents by country and period under the correct category: